Baking Troubleshooting Guide – Fixing Common Mistakes

 My cake is peaked in the middle and is cracked

 This issue can be from a number of reasons.
 It could be an overload of raising agent, the cake tin is too small and the cake has nowhere to spread to, or the batter was overworked during mixing.
 It can also be that the batter needs to cook more evenly and one way to ensure this is to use cake/baking wraps.

 My cookies spread too much and turn out really flat

 One of the saddest sights in life is a tray of cookies spread out in one pancake-like mess on the tray.
-Make sure you never have to endure this again by chilling your dough before you bake it, not greasing the tray – instead use a Silpat mat or baking paper to line your tray.
+Make sure you never have to endure this again with this baking troubleshooting tip – be sure to chill your dough before you bake it, also if you can, try using a Silpat mat or baking paper to line your tray instead of greasing.
 And lastly, if you’re baking your cookies in batches, always make sure the tray is cooled before placing your (chilled) dough on it.

 My cookies brown too quickly on the edges and bottom

 A spread out cookie may have thinner edges which will brown quicker than the rest of the biscuit, so avoid this with the above cookie tip.
 If the bottom browning is the issue then it may be your baking sheet.
-Darker sheets tend to be these cause of burnt pans and should be lined properly.
+Darker sheets tend to be the cause of burnt pans and should be lined properly.

 My meringue has collapsed